 Buses will replace trains between Caulfield and Mordialloc from approximately 8:30pm on Friday 4 November to last service on Sunday 6 November

 North Road will remain open at all times with lane closures in place.
 There will be some night time closures of Centre and McKinnon Roads, so please look out for on-road signage.

 Shorter construction schedule

 Through careful planning the project has reduced the actual construction time by six months.
 Without this new program there would have been road closures throughout all of 2016, including major disruptions from December 2016 until January/February 2017.

-Under the new construction schedule, most major works will be completed in August 2016 with three new stations to open over the same month.
+Under the new construction schedule, major works were completed over June/July 2016.